-At Week 24, a subject who has an sPGA $\geq 3$ [REDACTED] may be treated with restricted topicals or shampoos, respectively, as described in Section 6.7.1 at the investigator's discretion.
-These treatments may only be initiated at Week 24, and not at subsequent time points.
-A subject who is initiated on these treatments at Week 24 may use them as needed per the investigator's judgment through Week 52.
+At Week 24, a subject who has [REDACTED] may be treated with restricted topicals or shampoos, respectively, as described in [Section 6.7.1](#) at the investigator's discretion.
+These treatments may be initiated only at Week 24 and not at subsequent time points.
+A subject who is started on these treatments at Week 24 may use them as needed per the investigator's judgement through Week 52.